Ido108/VIDEOFCK/README.md

     *   Claude API Key (if using Claude model).
     *   Gemini API Key.
     *  Langchain API key (optional - for tracing).
-*   **Google Cloud SDK (Optional):** For Google Cloud TTS and Google Cloud Storage (GCS) you must install the Google Cloud SDK: [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install), and have a [Google Service Account Key](https://cloud.google.com/iam/docs/keys-create-delete) which its path must be inserted when prompted (Optional).
+*   **Google Cloud SDK (Optional):** For Google Cloud TTS and you must install the Google Cloud SDK: [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install), and have a [Google Service Account Key](https://cloud.google.com/iam/docs/keys-create-delete) which its path must be inserted when prompted (Optional).
+You can Always add it in ".env" file.
 *   **ffmpeg**: make sure that ffmpeg is installed and accessible by the system.